To have children or not have children? That is the question that has been consuming my thoughts and my indecision is making me feel anxious.

 I’m sure I can’t be alone in my thinking, which is why I want to open up the conversation.

-Do you feel undecided about having children?
+Do you feel undecided about having a baby?
 Does it keep you up at night?
 Are there mothers out there who once struggled with the decision and may be able to impart some knowledge?
 If you chose not to have children, how did you get comfortable with that decision?

 I’d love to hear your thoughts, experiences and stories in the comments section below.